Medical Doctor Visa Sponsorship Jobs in Kentucky

 Which visa types are most common for medical doctor roles in Kentucky?

-The H-1B is the most common work visa for medical doctors in Kentucky, covering physicians in specialty occupation roles.
-The J-1 Conrad 30 waiver is widely used for international medical graduates completing residency or fellowship, allowing them to waive the two-year home residency requirement by committing to work in a Kentucky HPSA or medically underserved area for at least three years.
-The O-1 is an option for physicians with demonstrated extraordinary ability.
+The H-1B visa is the most common work visa for medical doctors in Kentucky, covering physicians in specialty occupation roles.
+The J-1 visa Conrad 30 waiver is widely used for international medical graduates completing residency or fellowship, allowing them to waive the two-year home residency requirement by committing to work in a Kentucky HPSA or medically underserved area for at least three years.
+The O-1 visa is an option for physicians with demonstrated extraordinary ability.

 Which cities in Kentucky have the most medical doctor sponsorship jobs?